agashe/SigmaPHP-DB/docs/ORM.md

 ```
 <br>

-Please note : this command will also generate a new migration file to create that table for that model , and it will set the table name automatically.
+This command will also generate a new migration file to create the table related to that model , and it will set the table name automatically.
 The model and the migration file both will be created in the default path for the models and the path for  migrations , to change these paths , open the config file "database.php" , and update the paths :

 ```
 'path_to_migrations' => '/path/to/my/migrations',